 It is recommended that the Internic Service is overhauled to provide enhanced usability for consumers, including the display of full registrant data for all gTLD domain names (whether those gTLDs operate thin or thick WHOIS Services) in order to create a one stop shop, from a trusted provider, for consumers and other users of WHOIS Services.

 In making this finding and recommendation, we are not proposing a change in the location where data is held, ownership of the data, nor do we see a policy development process as necessary or desirable.
 We are proposing an operational improvement to an existing service, the Internic.
+This should include enhanced promotion of the service, to increase user awareness.

+Recommendation 12-14: Internationalized Domain Names

+[Formerly Recommendations 18-20]

+[To be added by the IDN Subteam]

+[New Recommendation, from our Data Accuracy work – we called it Recommendation #20]

-Recommendation 14: Annual Status Reports
+Recommendation 15: Annual Status Reports

-ICANN should also provide at least annual status reports on its progress towards achieving the goals set out by this WHOIS Review Team, published by the time the next WHOIS Review Team starts.
-This report should include tangible, reliable figures needed.
+ICANN should provide at least annual written status reports on its progress towards implementing the recommendations of this WHOIS Review Team.
+The first of these reports should be published one year, at the latest, after ICANN tables the implementation plan mentioned in recommendation 16.
+Each of these reports should contain all relevant information, including all underlying facts, figures and analyses.

-Recommendation 15: Detailed and Comprehensive Plan
+Recommendation 16: Detailed and Comprehensive Plan

 ICANN should provide a detailed and comprehensive plan within 3 months after the submission of the Final Whois Review Team report that outlines how ICANN will move forward in implementing these recommendations.